googlemaps/android-maps-compose/README.md

 </details>

-## Utility Library
+## Maps Compose Utility Library

-This library also provides optional utilities in the `maps-compose-utils` library.
+This library provides optional utilities in the `maps-compose-utils` library from the [Maps SDK for Android Utility Library](https://github.com/googlemaps/android-maps-utils).

 ### Clustering